 Change is hard, especially for established staff who have been following the same processes for years, if not decades.
 Change can be a scary prospect, especially if a process has been working well despite having some drawbacks or inefficiencies.
 Is the juice going to be worth the proverbial squeeze?
 How much time and money will it save?
 What will be the learning curve?
 Will there be bumps along the way?

 The idea of going digital may also seem overwhelming for leaders who are not tech-savvy.
 Sometimes the most difficult part is just knowing where to start.
 There are many unknowns with any system change, and it’s understandable to be reticent when you can’t be sure how something will work out in the end.

 The idea of learning and training on a new process can be quite intimidating.
 But in the case of ready-to-use software opportunities, the possibilities, benefits, and positive progress of taking that first step into the unknown far outweigh the possibility of temporary discomfort.
 Technological advancements are happening at a rate that is only continuing to accelerate.
 The risk of being left behind or unprepared for using the tools at your disposal is a far greater risk than any of the minor struggles and growing pains that may come with process changes.

-To best serve citizens in a world dominated by a digital landscape growing each year, it’s important to stay ahead of the curve.
-Anything you can do to lead to efficiencies for both your staff and citizens, whether it be cutting down on time spent reviewing paper forms, or the time a citizen spends in line or on a call with a department head, will drive citizen engagement and trust, and work to better your community.
+To best serve residents in a world dominated by a digital landscape growing each year, it’s important to stay ahead of the curve.
+Anything you can do to lead to efficiencies for both your staff and residents, whether it be cutting down on time spent reviewing paper forms, or the time a resident spends in line or on a call with a department head, will drive resident engagement and trust, and work to better your community.